Skip to content

 • ret instruction: c3, one byte

-Three instructions, three different lengths: 3, 2, 1.
-If we use a different multiplication variant, like imul eax, edi, its machine code is 0f af c7, still three bytes, but with a different suffix than the imul above (ff vs c7) because the operand encoding is different.
-Change the scenario again, and if the multiplier is an immediate value, the instruction length changes yet again.
+Three instructions, three different lengths: 3, 2, and 1.
+If we change the multiplication syntax, for example to imul eax, edi, the machine code becomes 0f af c7.
+It is still three bytes long, but the suffix differs from the previous imul instruction (ff vs c7) due to different operand encoding.
+If we switch to another scenario, such as using an immediate number as the multiplier, the instruction length changes again.

-"Variable-length instructions" aren't just a textbook concept.
-Counting bytes against a hex dump reveals that every time the CPU's front end fetches an instruction, it has to read the first few bytes to determine exactly how long that instruction is, and only then can it decide where the next instruction starts. x86's decoder is notoriously complex, and Intel has stuffed massive amounts of pre-decode logic and micro-op caches into its CPUs to solve this problem—essentially using hardware brute force to compensate for the historical baggage of the instruction set design.
+"Variable-length instructions" are not just a textbook concept.
+If we count bytes in a hex dump, we discover that the CPU's front-end must read the first few bytes of every instruction to determine its actual length before it can decide where the next instruction begins.
+The x86 decoder is notoriously complex.
+To solve this problem, Intel packed the CPU with extensive pre-decoding logic and a micro-op cache, essentially using brute-force hardware to compensate for the historical baggage of the instruction set design.

 bash